-2. Don’t miss your monthly payments
+2. Get current on your monthly payments

 If the data on your report is accurate (and the debt has been validated), it’s time for the next step, which involves paying the debt.
 But you should know that paying the loan won’t instantly improve your credit.